wadforth/SteamAccountSwitcher/README.md

 # Steam Account Switcher
-Basic Batch Script to allow seamless switching between up to 7 accounts.
+Batch Script allows up to 7 accounts, but is outdated.
+Python script/binary allows up to 5 with a cleaner UI and better UX.

 ### Short-term
 - [x] **Switching Process**